Application Process

 • Written by the school (usually the counselor), not the student.

-• Submitted through the Common App automatically by the counselor — the student doesn't upload it.
+• Submitted through the Common App automatically by the counselor.
+The student doesn't upload it.

 • Tells admissions readers how to interpret your transcript in context.